-A pair of weightlifting-shoes or a really good pair of stable training shoes such as the WIT Nano x or Nike Metcon 7 should be in your kit before moving on to the accessories that assist with the heavier lifts.
+A pair of weightlifting-shoes or a really good pair of stable training shoes such as the Nike Metcon 8 should be in your kit before moving on to the accessories that assist with the heavier lifts.
 As a beginner focus on building your unassisted intra-abdominal pressure and focus on form.
 When the numbers on the bar start to overtake your body weight and you have a few reps in your session unassisted, then you can look into purchasing your first belt.

 The next step for beginners is to then learn how to use a weightlifting belt and feeling the benefits of weightlifting belts when applied and breathed into correctly.

 When purchasing your first weight lifting belt your waist length and circumference is key.
 For the length, measure from your sternum to just above your hips.
 This way you can get a great idea of how the belt will sit on your body when researching their width online.

 When putting the weight lifting belt on, you want to have enough space to be able to fit 2 fingers in between the belt and your waist when standing relaxed.
 This ensures you have room to take breath into the abdominal cavity to create the tension required for intra-abdominal pressure (also referred to as the Brace).
 If the belt is too tight then your breath will be taken into the chest and the ability to brace for the lift from the abdominals will be compromised.